scharlottej13/dask/docs/source/10-minutes-to-dask.rst

          >>> result.visualize()

       .. image:: images/10_minutes_dataframe_graph.png
-         :alt: Rendered task graph with several nodes connected by arrows, dependent on one of the input blocks, with node names like "cumsum" and "getitem".
+         :alt: Dask task graph for the Dask dataframe computation.
+The task graph shows a "loc" and "getitem" operations selecting a small section of the dataframe values, before applying a cumulative sum "cumsum" operation, then finally subtracting a value from the result.
+This computation can be written as "ddf["2021-10-01": "2021-10-09 5:00"].a.cumsum() - 100".

    .. group-tab:: Array